-2:1 honours degree or above (or international equivalent) in History, Scottish History, Archaeology, Culture and Heritage Studies Those with degrees in another strongly-related subject will be considered on an individual basis. *Funding support notice*
+2:1 honours degree or above (or international equivalent) in history, Scottish history, archaeology or culture and heritage studies Those with degrees in another strongly-related subject will be considered on an individual basis. *Funding support notic

 Months of entry